 I want to share a few quick thoughts about this Back-to-School season.
 It’s almost a rite of passage here, isn’t it?
 New shoes, new backpack, new class schedule – so much hope and … Continue reading

-So I’ve been reading some easy ways to bring happiness to the forefront of … Continue reading
+So I’ve been reading some easy ways to bring happiness to the forefront of my brain and I want to share it here … Continue reading

 T’is the Week Before Christmas and what can we do?